ClockSelect/myevic/README.md

             The 3 parameters controlling the Proportional, Integral and Derivative part of the PID algorithm.
 You should familiarize yourself with the PID algorithm before playing with those parameters.
 Many papers exist over the internet on the subject.
             A long fire resets the parameter to its default value.
             Default values are (600,850,0).
 They are general-purpose values that should work in most cases, but may not be perfect and need to be tuned for any particular setup.
+            Algorithm is implemented in its independant form.
+            Sample time (50Hz) is scaled to one for parameters uniformity.
+            Units: **P** is expressed in mW/°C, **I** in mW/°C/s, **D** in mW.s/°C.

     * Prot.